jonstuebe/git-fit/README.md

 We wanted something simpler, where the execution model was very straight-forward in order to prevent mistakes, and did not feel confident we could achieve that with git-annex.
-But depending on your needs, this may be a better fit - especially if you're looking for something more than just fast asset management in git.
+But depending on your needs, this may be a better fit - especially if you're looking for something more than just fat asset management in git.

 ## Usage ##